-LendingClub has become one of the more reputable destinations for online personal loans, usually an ideal method to borrow for a special need or consolidate credit card debt.
+LendingClub has become one of the more reputable destinations for online personal loans, usually an ideal method to borrow for a special need or credit card debt consolidation.
 It helped to originate peer-to-peer marketplace lending, which matches borrowers with investors who are willing to fund the loans.
 LendingClub is best suited to serve borrowers with responsible payment records and established financial histories.

 The typical LendingClub client has a good credit score and a lengthy credit history (an average of 17 years).
 The average annual income for a LendingClub borrower is $79,145 and the average debt-to-income ratio is 18.29% (excluding mortgages).

 Obviously, LendingClub loans have caught on because it’s the largest online lender for personal loans in the United States, with more than $35.9-billion in loans since the company was founded in 2007.
 LendingClub accounted for $8.987 billion in loans in 2017.